Scholarships, Grants, and Work-Study Opportunities

 For more information on IAU scholarship and grant opportunities and the application process, please contact Ms. Sarah Maharjan.

-Alumni Grants - IAU College welcomes and encourages alumni to return to IAU, either to enroll in programs that drew them to IAU in the first place or to experience IAU through one of the many new offerings.
-Alumni who enroll in IAU’s summer program (minimum 6 credits) are eligible to receive a $500 grant.
-Alumni who enroll in a J term program are eligible to receive a $250 grant, and alumni who enroll in a semester program are eligible to receive a $1,000 grant.
+IAU welcomes and encourages alumni to return to IAU, either to enroll in programs that drew them to IAU in the first place or to experience IAU through one of the many new offerings.

 Herbert Maza Academic Year Grant - IAU offers a $1,000 grant in honor of Dr. Herbert Maza, co-founder and first President of IAU, to qualified students who enroll for an academic year (two full semesters).
 The $1,000 scholarship will be applied against the student’s spring semester invoice.
 Depending on the billing arrangement IAU has with the student’s home institution, IAU will either credit the student’s spring semester invoice or provide the student with a check for $1,000 on-site.
 All students who spend a semester in Aix and maintain a 3.0 IAU GPA after their first semester will automatically qualify to receive the grant.

-January Term & Spring Semester Grant - Students who enroll in a January term and a spring semester consecutively are eligible to receive a $500 grant credited to their spring invoice.*
+January Term & Spring Semester Grant - Students who enroll in a January term and a spring semester consecutively are eligible to receive a $2,000 grant credited to their spring invoice.
+In order to be eligible to receive the grant, students must participate in the Early Start Program.

-- IAU College offers 4-6 work-study opportunities each semester and summer term in Aix-en-Provence, France.
-Eligible students will be asked to work closely with faculty, staff and students to fulfill various duties throughout their term including:
+IAU offers 4-6 work-study opportunities each semester and summer term in Aix-en-Provence, France.
+Eligible students will be asked to work closely with faculty, staff, and students to fulfill various duties throughout their term including:

-- IT assistance for the IAU College computer labs
+- IT assistance for the IAU computer labs

 - Study tour and field studies support

-- Social media correspondent to the IAU College US Office
+- Social media correspondent to the IAU U.S. Office

-- Clerical duties as needed by the on-site staff (copying, printing, filing, etc.)
+- Clerical duties as needed by the on-site staff (copying, printing, filing)

 Foundation & Institutional Scholarships

-The Fantasy Fountain Fund - Each summer IAU College works with the Fantasy Fountain Fund to provide a full tuition scholarship to qualified students enrolled full-time in IAU College's Marchutz School of Fine Arts.
+The Fantasy Fountain Fund - Each summer IAU works with the Fantasy Fountain Fund to provide a full tuition scholarship to qualified students enrolled full-time in IAU's Marchutz School of Fine Arts.

-The Meredith Hope Emerson French Honors Scholarship - IAU College is proud to offer the Meredith Hope Emerson French Honors Scholarship for qualified University of Georgia students interested in a semester or summer abroad with IAU College.
-Created in memory of Meredith, a former IAU College French Honors student, this scholarship offers two half-tuition semester scholarships and one half-tuition summer scholarship for qualified UGA French students enrolled in IAU College's French Honors Program.
+The Meredith Hope Emerson French Honors Scholarship - IAU is proud to offer the Meredith Hope Emerson French Honors Scholarship for qualified University of Georgia students interested in a semester or summer abroad with IAU.
+Created in memory of Meredith, a former IAU French Honors student, this scholarship offers two half-tuition semester scholarships and one half-tuition summer scholarship for qualified UGA French students enrolled in IAU's French Studies Classes.

-The Steven J. Rubin Scholarship - The Steven J. Rubin Study Abroad Scholarship is awarded annually to an Adelphi University student enrolled at IAU College.
-Dr. Rubin, Professor Emeritus and former Associate and Acting Dean of Adelphi’s College of Arts and Sciences, studied at IAU College as an undergraduate student.
+The Steven J. Rubin Scholarship - The Steven J. Rubin Study Abroad Scholarship is awarded annually to an Adelphi University student enrolled at IAU.
+Dr. Rubin, Professor Emeritus and former Associate and Acting Dean of Adelphi’s College of Arts and Sciences, studied at IAU as an undergraduate student.
 This $2,000 scholarship will be applied directly to the cost of housing while in France.

 IAU strongly encourages students to apply for Third-Party Scholarships in addition to IAU scholarships.